6,301 Shares in ONEOK, Inc. (NYSE:OKE) Purchased by Glassy Mountain Advisors Inc.

 Glassy Mountain Advisors Inc. acquired a new position in ONEOK, Inc. (NYSE:OKE – Get Rating) in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor acquired 6,301 shares of the utilities provider’s stock, valued at approximately $445,000.

 A number of other large investors have also added to or reduced their stakes in OKE.
 Donaldson Capital Management LLC boosted its position in ONEOK by 0.9% in the 4th quarter.
 Donaldson Capital Management LLC now owns 20,918 shares of the utilities provider’s stock worth $1,229,000 after purchasing an additional 184 shares in the last quarter.
-Private Wealth Advisors LLC lifted its position in shares of ONEOK by 3.3% during the 3rd quarter.
-Private Wealth Advisors LLC now owns 5,821 shares of the utilities provider’s stock valued at $364,000 after buying an additional 186 shares in the last quarter.
+Private Wealth Advisors LLC boosted its position in ONEOK by 3.3% in the 3rd quarter.
+Private Wealth Advisors LLC now owns 5,821 shares of the utilities provider’s stock worth $364,000 after purchasing an additional 186 shares in the last quarter.
 Invst LLC lifted its position in shares of ONEOK by 1.4% during the 4th quarter.
 Invst LLC now owns 14,695 shares of the utilities provider’s stock valued at $893,000 after buying an additional 199 shares in the last quarter.
 Louisiana State Employees Retirement System lifted its position in shares of ONEOK by 0.7% during the 4th quarter.
 Louisiana State Employees Retirement System now owns 27,900 shares of the utilities provider’s stock valued at $1,639,000 after buying an additional 200 shares in the last quarter.
-Finally, Wesbanco Bank Inc. lifted its holdings in ONEOK by 1.8% in the 4th quarter.
-Wesbanco Bank Inc. now owns 11,315 shares of the utilities provider’s stock valued at $665,000 after purchasing an additional 200 shares in the last quarter.
+Finally, Wesbanco Bank Inc. lifted its position in shares of ONEOK by 1.8% during the 4th quarter.
+Wesbanco Bank Inc. now owns 11,315 shares of the utilities provider’s stock valued at $665,000 after buying an additional 200 shares in the last quarter.
 65.46% of the stock is owned by institutional investors.

 A number of brokerages have issued reports on OKE.
 Mizuho raised their target price on ONEOK from $61.00 to $63.00 and gave the stock a “neutral” rating in a research note on Wednesday, March 2nd.
-US Capital Advisors reaffirmed an “overweight” rating on shares of ONEOK in a research note on Wednesday, June 1st.
-Royal Bank of Canada raised their target price on ONEOK from $63.00 to $68.00 and gave the stock a “sector perform” rating in a research note on Thursday, March 17th.
-Credit Suisse Group raised their price objective on ONEOK from $64.00 to $66.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 15th.
-Finally, StockNews.com assumed coverage on ONEOK in a research report on Thursday, March 31st.
+Wells Fargo & Company cut their price objective on ONEOK to $71.00 and set an “equal weight” rating for the company in a research report on Friday, May 20th.
+Truist Financial raised their price objective on ONEOK from $72.00 to $78.00 in a research report on Thursday, March 3rd.
+StockNews.com assumed coverage on ONEOK in a research report on Thursday, March 31st.
 They set a “hold” rating for the company.
+Finally, Credit Suisse Group raised their price objective on ONEOK from $64.00 to $66.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 15th.
 One research analyst has rated the stock with a sell rating, nine have given a hold rating and three have given a buy rating to the company.
 Based on data from MarketBeat.com, ONEOK currently has an average rating of “Hold” and an average target price of $69.08.

 Shares of OKE opened at $53.42 on Wednesday.
 The stock has a 50-day simple moving average of $65.15 and a 200-day simple moving average of $64.14.
 The company has a debt-to-equity ratio of 2.13, a quick ratio of 0.55 and a current ratio of 0.76.
 The stock has a market capitalization of $23.86 billion, a PE ratio of 16.48, a PEG ratio of 1.74 and a beta of 1.75.
 ONEOK, Inc. has a 1 year low of $48.51 and a 1 year high of $75.07.

-ONEOK (NYSE:OKE – Get Rating) last announced its quarterly earnings data on Tuesday, May 3rd.
-The utilities provider reported $0.87 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.89 by ($0.02).
-The company had revenue of $5.44 billion during the quarter, compared to analysts’ expectations of $5 billion.
-ONEOK had a net margin of 8.01% and a return on equity of 25.33%.
-During the same quarter in the previous year, the business posted $0.86 EPS.
+ONEOK (NYSE:OKE – Get Rating) last posted its earnings results on Tuesday, May 3rd.
+The utilities provider reported $0.87 earnings per share for the quarter, missing the consensus estimate of $0.89 by ($0.02).
+The business had revenue of $5.44 billion for the quarter, compared to analysts’ expectations of $5 billion.
+ONEOK had a return on equity of 25.33% and a net margin of 8.01%.
+During the same quarter in the previous year, the firm earned $0.86 EPS.
 Analysts predict that ONEOK, Inc. will post 3.88 EPS for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Monday, May 16th.
 Investors of record on Monday, May 2nd were paid a dividend of $0.935 per share.
 This represents a $3.74 annualized dividend and a yield of 7.00%.
 The ex-dividend date of this dividend was Friday, April 29th.
 ONEOK’s payout ratio is 110.98%.